Poplar - Populus: Planting, Growing and Care

 The poplar is best planted in full sun.

-Poplars thrive in deep, fertile soil that is fairly moist to wet.
-The White Poplar (Populus alba) tolerates waterlogged or conversely dry soils, whether calcareous or poor.
-The Aspen Poplar withstands sea spray well and can grow in sandy, poor soil.
+Poplars thrive in deep, fertile soil, which is fairly moist to wet.
+The White Poplar (Populus alba) adapts to waterlogged or, conversely, dry soils, whether calcareous or poor.
+The Aspen Poplar tolerates sea spray well and can grow in sandy, poor soil.

 In pots: in spring or autumn.